Stomp the Bus: Original video

 The original video starts with a solar flare from the Sun that launches towards Earth and lands in Arizona.
 A giant Sparky emerges from that flare.
 Sparky then walks across Arizona, passing known state landmarks such as the Grand Canyon and Camp Tontozona before arriving in Tempe, where the university is located.
 The scene then cuts to a view of Sun Devil Stadium with a bus covered in the opposing team's colors and logo (which change depending on the game day opponent).
 The giant stomps the bus underfoot before stepping into the stadium and spiking his trident into the field.

 Updated video

 The updated intro video from 2013 is still in use as of 2023.
 The video starts out the same as the original one; a solar flare from the sun launches toward Earth and lands in the middle of Arizona.
-As a result of the flare, the Palo Verde Generating Station malfunctions, and the power goes out.
+As a result of the flare, the Ocotillo Power Plant malfunctions, and the power goes out.
 It then cuts to the location of the flare where a giant Sparky emerges from it.
 With his trident, Sparky creates a haboob and starts walking.
 He walks around the Phoenix Metro area with the haboob following him.
 He passes through Downtown Phoenix and walks over the traffic on the highway.
 Sparky then crosses Tempe Town Lake via the Mill Avenue bridges and walks around the Hayden Flour Mill.
 Sparky stomps the bus before stepping into the stadium and spiking his trident into the field.